A common cruise dilemma when planning a cruise to Italy is how much time you need to see Rome before or after your Mediterranean cruise.

 2nd stop: Roma Ostiense Station

-To summarize: The Civitavecchia Express train together with the Civitavecchia Port Link bus service works well if you are extending your cruise vacation to stay in Rome after your cruise.
-For a journey from Rome out to Civitavecchia port, use the regular regional train earlier in the day to ensure you do not miss your cruise check in time.
+For a journey from Rome out to Civitavecchia port, travel earlier in the day to ensure you do not miss your cruise check in time.
 Even better, book a hotel in Civitavecchia and stay in this charming seaside town before joining your cruise ship the following day.

 How do I book my ticket?